FabioFlorey/Generic-Python-Template/README.md

 ## About
 This is the introduction to the repository.
-It is a good place to introduce the project and its goals.

 - What problem is this project solving?
 - What is the value of the project?
 Is anything similar to this project?